sergez/ferrum/README.md

-FerrumJS [alfa]
+Ferrum [alfa]
 =========

 What is it?
 -----------

-FerrumJS is simple and powerfull web server for [node.js](http://nodejs.org).
+Ferrum is simple and powerfull web server for [node.js](http://nodejs.org).
 It's designed for quick and simple development of high-performance application.
 Just try it.

 Instalation
 -----------

-`npm install`
+`npm install ferrum`

 Documentation
 -------------

-Up-to date documentation can be found at [http://jsdoc.info/SergeZ/ferrum/](http://jsdoc.info/SergeZ/ferrum/)
+Up-to date documentation can be found at [http://jsdoc.info/sergez/ferrum/](http://jsdoc.info/sergez/ferrum/)

 Usage